 What is the RAC program?

 Under Section 6411(a) of the Affordable Care Act, each state must contract with a contingency-fee-based vendor to review provider claims.
-The purpose of the review is to reduce improper Health First Colorado (Colorado\'s Medicaid Program)payments through the efficient detection and collection of overpayments, the identification of underpayments and the implementation of actions that will prevent future improper payments.
+The purpose of the review is to reduce improper Health First Colorado (Colorado's Medicaid program) payments through the efficient detection and collection of overpayments, the identification of underpayments and the implementation of actions that will prevent future improper payments.
 See also CRS Section 25.5-4-301 and 10 CCR 2505-10, Sections 8.050 and 8.076.

-In November 2009, President Barack Obama signed Executive Order 13520 that aimed at reducing improper payments by increasing transparency in government and holding agencies accountable for reducing improper payments.
+In November 2009, President Barack Obama signed Executive Order 13520 which aimed at reducing improper payments by increasing transparency in government and holding agencies accountable for reducing improper payments.
 A year later, Section 6411 of the Affordable Care Act was enacted, directing each state Medicaid program to establish a program in which it contracts with 1 or more recovery audit contractors for the purpose of identifying underpayments and overpayments and recouping overpayments.
 Learn more about the final rules established for the RAC program.

-Who is the Department\'s RAC Contractor?
+Who is the Department's RAC Contractor?

 HMS serves as a RAC vendor in several other states around the nation.
 In addition, the Department is currently contracted with HMS to conduct third-party liability reviews to determine if another party is legally responsible for claims payment.
-The Department and HMS are now working to create a provider outreach plan on the RAC and what providers can expect.

 For more information on Health Management Services, Inc. (HMS) and RAC related resources for providers please go to: